HomeLatest NewsIndustry‘Top tech billionaires in US making more while shelling out less in taxes’

 The report, which scanned secret Internal Revenue Service (IRS) files, revealed the top US income-earners and how their tax rates vary more than their incomes.

 Collectively, the top 400 Americans paid an average tax rate of 22 percent from 2013 to 2018.
-Tech titans, hedge fund managers, and heirs dominate the list, while the likes of celebrities like Taylor Swift and LeBron James didn’t even make the top 400.
+Tech titans, hedge fund managers, and heirs dominate the list, while the likes of celebrities like Taylor Swift and LeBron didn’t even make the top 400.

 “This pattern is especially true of tech billionaires like Bill Gates, whose income came predominantly from sales of Microsoft stock during this period.
 Every penny of Gates’ taxable income was eligible for the lower rate.
 That was generally true of the other tech billionaires as well,” the report mentioned.